 Sources of Probiotics

 There are several modes of delivering probiotics.
 Attenuation of an infectious pathogen is the alteration of the pathogen to make it less virulent or harmful.
 This type of vaccine differs from traditional vaccines which are created by inactivating the virus.
 Attenuated pathogen vaccines use live probiotic strains and deliver direct application of immunogenic proteins from certain pathogens.
-Genetically altered “designer probiotics” are created to mimic naturally occurring structures within the gut.
+Genetically altered “designer probiotics” are made to mimic naturally occurring structures within the gut.
 Some of these modalities have been used to help treat HIV.

 Bacteriotherapy is a method in which certain strains of probiotics are applied directly to an infected area.
 This type of therapy results in long-term colonization of the probiotic into the natural microbiome of the patient which will help prevent or halt the pathogen from colonizing.

 Traditional probiotics are usually taken as a daily oral supplement, which does not have long-term effects on the patient’s natural flora.